 If you plan to attend the Annual Meeting in person, you must bring photo identification to be admitted.
 If you are a street name shareholder (i.e., you hold your shares through an intermediary, such as a bank or broker), you also must bring a letter from your intermediary confirming your beneficial ownership of your shares and, if you intend to vote the shares, a proxy permitting you to vote them.
 To request a proxy, follow the instructions at www.proxyvote.com.
-For additional information about our Annual Meeting, see Frequently Asked Questions beginning on page 88.
+We are closely monitoring developments related to COVID-19 and there is a possibility that we may need to reconsider the date, time, method and/or location of our annual meeting, including by changing the format of our meeting to allow participation by means of remote communication.
+If we determine it necessary to make such changes to our annual meeting logistics, we will announce the decision to do so in advance.
+The health and well-being of our employees and shareholders are paramount.
+It is possible that shareholders who seek to attend the Annual Meeting in-person will be subject to screening with regard to COVID-19 exposure to comply with local health and government guidelines and applicable building policies.
+For additional information about our Annual Meeting, see Frequently Asked Questions beginning on page 85.